Exawind/exawind-builder/doc/source/basic.rst

 .. note::

-   All configuration parameters described here can also be consolidated in the :file:`${EXAWIND_PROJECT_DIR}/exawind-config.sh` file for use across several projects.
+   - All configuration variables described here can also be consolidated in the :file:`${EXAWIND_PROJECT_DIR}/exawind-config.sh` file for use across several projects.
 For example, user can specify their own build of Trilinos across Nalu-Wind and Nalu-Wind-Utils by adding ``TRILINOS_ROOT_DIR`` to the configuration file.
+See :ref:`builder-config` for more details.

+   - Since bash functions are project specific, they must be customized only in the build script and not in the configuraiton file.